AshwathBalaS/AshwathBalaS/README.md

 Thanks for checking out my profile, and Welcome!

+### I) About Me:

 I'm Ashwath Bala S, a Data, AI and Automation Professional based in Chennai.

 I'm currently working as a Data Engineer at Korcomptenz, and I have near to 3 years of Industry experience.

+**Mindset & Motivation:**

 My Mantra: "Knowlege is Everyone's Ornament"

-For a Journey in Data Science, I believe a important Quote that "Rome was not built in a Day"
+For a Journey in Data Science: I strongly believe an important Quote: "Rome was not built in a Day"

 I came across these quotes about a year ago, and they completely changed my mindset—pushing me to upskill continuously and grow every single day.

+**My Career Goal:**

-My Goal: To design and build AI applications, from traditional Machine Learning systems to advanced Agentic AI solutions, while consistently adding real business value to my team and organizations.
+My goal is to design and build end-to-end AI applications, ranging from traditional Machine Learning systems to advanced Agentic AI solutions, while consistently delivering real business value to teams and organizations.

+**My Perspective:**

-I don't want to be the Data Guy, who has expertise in AI, but has limited knowledge on Big Data or Analytics; I want to be expert in Data, AI & Automation, and I am trying to become better day-by-day.
+I don't want to be the Data Guy, who has expertise in AI, but has limited knowledge on Big Data or Analytics; I want to be expert in Data, AI & Automation, and improving step by step each day.

+**End-to-End Ownership:**

 I want to be part of entire Machine Learning Lifecycle from: Data collection and Ingestion, Data Preprocessing, Feature Engineering, Model Selection, Model Training, Model Evaluation and Optimization, Model Deployment, Model Monitoring and Drift Detection, Model Retraining and Continuous Improvement

-My Motivation: To become an Master and Expert in AI and Data Science (From building ML Models, till the deployment);
+**Long-term Motivation:**

-To become a master and expert in AI and Data Science — from building ML models to deploying and maintaining production-grade systems.
+To become a master and expert in AI and Data Science — from building models to deploying and maintaining production-grade systems.

+### II) I'm currently looking for:

 Currently Looking for: I am currently exploring opportunities to become a "Data Scientist"